1601-mma2013/Maze-Runner/README.md

 Users

  potential users -The potential Users start from the range of 18 years old to 24 years old and known Yasmin as a Elite for her skills.
->- (user’s) behaviors - miss reading the correct direction to rotate.
+>- (user’s) behaviors - Indentifiying the Marker.
->- (user’s) attitudes - Prefer to have mirror control.
+>- (user’s) attitudes - Good in sensing direction.
 >- (user’s) aptitudes – User’s ability to learn quickly and do it well are fast.
 >- (user’s) motivations – The story that we tried to portrait
 >- (user’s) environments - Appreciate art